Dough133 Assembly: Building a DIY Sourdough Proofer

 1. KiCAD is open source circuit board design software. ↩︎

-2. OpenSCAD is an open source program which implements a programming language for building 3D models.
+2. OpenSCAD is an open source program implementing a programming language for building 3D models.
 It is a way to build models using solid modeling primitives. ↩︎

 3. JLCPCB is the company from which I ordered circuit-boards designed with KiCAD. ↩︎